NIA chargesheets 3 in Amritsar temple grenade attack case - The Tribune

 NIA chargesheets 3 in Amritsar temple grenade attack case

-In its chargesheet submitted before the Special NIA Court in Mohali, the agency named Vishal Gill alias Chuchi, Bhagwant Singh alias Manna Bhatti, and Diwan Singh alias Sunny for their roles in the conspiracy and execution of the March 15 attack.
+In its chargesheet submitted before the Special NIA Court in Mohali, the agency named Vishal Gill, Bhagwant Singh and Diwan Singh for their roles in the conspiracy and execution of the March 15 attack.

 Gill was identified as one of the two bike-borne assailants who lobbed the grenade in the early hours of March 15.
-His associate, Gursidak Singh alias Sidki, was killed in a police encounter two days later.
+His associate, Gursidak Singh, was killed in a police encounter two days later.

-According to the official, the accused Bhagwant Singh provided shelter, concealed grenades, arranged motorcycles for reconnaissance, and extended logistic support both before and after the strike.
-Diwan Singh has been chargesheeted for harbouring co-accused and destroying evidence.
+According to the official, Bhagwant Singh provided shelter, concealed grenades, arranged motorcycles for reconnaissance and extended logistical support, both before and after the strike.
+Diwan Singh has been chargesheeted for harbouring a co-accused and destroying evidence.

-Another key accused, Sharanjeet Kumar, was arrested from Gaya, Bihar, on September 5.
+Another key accused, Sharanjeet Kumar, was arrested in Gaya, Bihar, on September 5.

 "Investigations are ongoing against him and absconding accused Badalpreet Singh, who is believed to be abroad," the official said.

-The official further said that efforts are under way to track the money trail, identify absconders, and establish international linkages of the module, which investigators believe was part of a larger conspiracy to spread fear and incite communal disharmony in Punjab and beyond.
+The official further said efforts were underway to track the money trail, identify absconders and establish international linkages of the module, which investigators believe was part of a larger conspiracy to spread fear and incite communal disharmony in Punjab and beyond.

 Unlock Exclusive Insights with The Tribune Premium